cyruscsc/ai-notes/Artificial Intelligence/Optimization/Backtracking Search/Backtracking Search.md

 - An instance of [[Depth-First Search|DFS]] that uses less memory (only $O(m)$ is required)
 - Only one successor is generated at a time
 - Additionally, state description can be generated through modifications rather than copying
-- A type of a search algorithm that takes into account the structure of a [[Constraint Satisfaction]] search problem
+- A type of a search algorithm that takes into account the structure of a [[constraint satisfaction]] search problem
 - A recursive function that attempts to continue assigning values as long as they satisfy the constraints
 - If constraints are violated, it tries a different assignment